Classification of Argyres-Douglas theories from M5 branes: More Properties of AD Theories

 \subsection{Central charges}

 There are a number of ways to compute the central charges of the AD theories that we have constructed.
-Some of which are more useful than the others depending on the input.
+Some of them are more useful than others depending on the input.